wesker-albert/gitchangelog/README.rst

 - refactor commit summary, or commit body on the fly with replace regexp
 - classify commit message into sections (ie: New, Fix, Changes...)
-- any output format supported thanks to templating, you can even choose your own preferred template engine (mako, full python ...).
+- any output format supported thanks to templating, you can even choose your own preferred template engine (mako, mustache, full python ...).
 - support your merge or rebase workflows and complicated git histories
 - support full or incremental changelog generation to match your needs.
 - support easy access to `trailers key values`_ (if you use them)